Nishat792/Nishat792/README.md

 </p>

 ## 👨🏽‍💻 What I'm working on
-- 🔭 I’m currently being trained on DevOps and Cloud at bjitacademy.com.
+- 🔭 I’m currently doing my training on DevOps and Cloud at bjitacademy.com.
 ## 🧠 What I'm currently learning
 - 🌱 I’m currently learning **DevOps overview , Linux,Software Development Life Cycle , Git and Github,Jenkins,ci/cd pipeline,ansible and so on.**
 ## 📫 How to reach me